Search the Orwell Housing website

 • Alternatively, in exceptional cases, we will advise you if and why we need a little longer.

-If you are not happy with our response, you must tell us within 28 days of receiving it.
+If you are not happy with our response, you must tell us within 28 days of receiving our response.

 • They will respond within a further 10 days.